supergarotinho/jh-data-science-capstone/project-presentation/presentation.Rmd

 subtitle    : Predict Next Word author      : Anderson Roberto Santos dos Santos job         : framework : io2012 # {io2012, html5slides, shower, dzslides, ...}
 highlighter : highlight.js # {highlight.js, prettify, highlight}
 hitheme : tomorrow #
 widgets : [] # {mathjax, quiz, bootstrap}
-mode        : selfcontained # {standalone, draft}
+mode : standalone # {selfcontained,standalone, draft}
-knit        : slidify::knit2slides
 ---

 ## Predict the next word

 ### Author: Anderson Roberto Santos dos Santos

 In this project, we developed a shiny application that predicts the next word.
 To to that, we created a model based on the frequency of the words alone (**unigrams**) and the frequency of the combination of 2 and 3 words, respectively: **bigrams** and **trigrams.**

 # Steps done to create the model:

 1. Download a corpus of text's from: twitter feeds; news and blogs.
 This corpus is called HC Corpora (www.corpora.heliohost.org).
 2. Sample a fraction of the corpus from each source: twitter, news and blogs.
 3. Pre-process and clean the corpus.
 4. Create the n-gram models
 5. Modify the n-gram models in order to reduce the memory usage and processing time to make the predictions

 --- .class #id

 ## Pré-processing steps:

 We removed parts of the text that does not add any useful information for word prediction purposes.
 We removed:

 * Ponctuations
 * Numbers
 * Profanity words (as we do not want to predict these ones)
 * Transform all word to lower-case